Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 1.6cm x 3.4cm x 8.5cm

 My first impression of this Opinel No°6 Knife is that it looks beautiful, the handle is made of a varnished beechwood that looks like it will last for years if cared for correctly.
 In my hand it feels as light as a feather, weighing only 50g.
 It doesn’t have the tactical or survivalist feel that many outdoor knives seem to have nowadays.
-Instead, Opinel has opted for simplicity, designing a knife that not only does what it needs to do really well but looks good doing it too.
-The blade feels sharp the the touch and cuts food with ease.
-I would happily take the Opinel No°6 Knife with me on any trip, as it makes meal prep a breeze.
-Its comfortable in the hand and it’s so lightweight adding next to nothing to your packweight.
+It’s comfortable in the hand and it’s so lightweight adding next to nothing to your pack weight.

-My only complaint with the is that the length can be a little limiting.
-Its perfecly suitable if you are using it whilst camping for food prep there, but if you are living the Vanlife then potentially you may want something a bit bigger as it’s likely youll be cooking with more and bigger ingrediants.
+My only complaint with them is that the length can be a little limiting.
+It’s perfectly suitable if you are using it whilst camping for food prep there, but if you are living the Vanlife then potentially you may want something a bit bigger as it’s likely you’ll be cooking with more and bigger ingredients.

 The Viroblock